-A policy handbook, or manual, is a vital tool and resource for any business.
-But owners and HR managers often find creating them a challenge.
+A policy, or employee, handbook is a vital tool and resource for any business.
+But creating one can be a challenge.

-According to some experts, many small businesses do not have a policy manual, or handbook, an employee orientation process or proper termination procedures.
-Yet these tools and processes can be the first line of defense in avoiding a costly employee lawsuit.
+According to several HR experts, most small businesses do not have a written policy manual or employee handbook, an employee orientation process, or even a proper and documented termination procedure.

-Some suggestions are "Team Guidebook", "Company How-To Guide" and "Company Culture Manual".
-The point is to come up with a title that engages your staff and reflects the prevailing culture of your organization.
+Some suggestions include "Team Guidebook", "Company How-To Guide" and "Company Culture Manual."
+The goal is to come up with a title that engages your staff and reflects the prevailing culture of your organization.

 Another suggested caveat is to preface your handbook with the company mission.
 This establishes up-front why you do what you do and provides a relevant context for the content of the handbook.
 Your company's stated mission, along with an articulated list of company values, will set the stage for more meaningful policies.

 A third item to keep in mind is that the policy handbook is just for that: policies.
 Too many organizations try to put too much information into this document under the rubric of "Policies and Procedures".
-But procedures should have their own document apart from the company policies.
+But, as we noted previously, procedures should have their own document apart from the company policies.
 Keep it simple!

 According to CalChamber,